2025 Green Party of England and Wales leadership election: Adrian Ramsay and Ellie Chowns

 As Carla Denyer announced on 8 May she would not seek re-election so as to focus on work as an MP, this meant that incumbent co-leader Adrian Ramsay would either have to seek another co-candidate, or stand as a single lone candidate.
 On 11 May, Ramsay launched a joint leadership bid with fellow MP Ellie Chowns.
 Both MPs were first elected in rural, formerly Conservative-voting seats, which they pointed to as evidence that they would win over new supporters, rather than appealing to their base.
-As such, the pair hope to be able to appeal to a wide coalition of voters, including former conservatives.
+As such, the pair hoped to be able to appeal to a wide coalition of voters, including former conservatives.
 Chowns said the two would make a "really well-matched pair".
 Ramsay also suggested that it would be difficult for Polanski to lead the party without a seat in Parliament.

 Ramsay faced criticism for his refusal to give a firm answer on whether he believed trans women are women, and for stating that people with transphobic views should not be expelled from the Green Party.
 He has also faced criticism for opposing the construction of electric pylons in his constituency.

 The duo formally launched their campaign online on 20 May, with over 150 people in attendance.
 On 6 June, the Bright Green blog published an article saying that the Ramsay–Chowns joint bid was emphasising its professionalism.

 Chowns rejected the idea of an alliance with Corbyn and Sultana's new party.
 Ramsay later argued that the new party "blows Zack Polanski's leadership pitch out of the water".